What is workplace experience and why is it important?

 - A workplace experience example

 What is workplace experience?

-Workplace experience is made up of three core components:
+Workplace experience is a holistic approach to creating an optimal environment for employees to do their work.
+It is made up of three core components:

 - Space – the physical surroundings in which employees do their work

 - Technology – the systems and tools employees use to do their jobs

 - People – the relationships, policies, and cultural standards that impact how work is done

 Workplace experience examines how all three elements–space, technology, and people–can work together to drive better business outcomes.
 This includes employee productivity and engagement, talent retention, and lower real estate costs.

 Workplace experience relies on cross-functional collaboration between Facilities, IT, and HR teams to be successful.
 It’s also fundamental to delivering a great employee experience.

 Workplace experience is key to a successful work model (whether that’s hybrid or 100% on-site).
 While your employees may not visit the office every day in a hybrid work model, the workplace should offer purpose, opportunity, and space for those who do.
 Let’s look at some of the benefits a great workplace experience can bring to your business.